sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 }
 ```

-**NOTE:** The `getDeployTx` function implements the function of deploying the contract, not the logic of the contract itself, so the `@method` decorator should not be added and the function will be only be run off chain.
+**NOTE:** The `getDeployTx` method implements the method of deploying the contract, not the logic of the contract itself, so the `@method` decorator should not be added and the method will be only be run off chain.

 ## Call a smart contract

 Once a smart contract is deployed, we can construct a transaction and set the correct unlocking arguments to call it.

-If we take a look at our smart contracts code, we see a function that calls the `add` public function of the `Demo` contract:
+If we take a look at our smart contracts code, we see a method that calls the `add` public method of the `Demo` contract:

 ```ts
 getCallTx(z: bigint, prevTx: bsv.Transaction): bsv.Transaction {